McTavishLab/extensiphy/tutorial/rapup_tutorial.md

 ```
 This notation indicates that you should replace the segment within the brackets with the absolute or relative path to the program/file/directory as indicated.
 Additionally, You'll see `$` (dollar signs) in front of code snippets.
 These should not be included when you copy and paste the code into your terminal window.
 These dollar signs are only included to indicate the line with the actual code snippet and not the results of the command.

-### Dependencies

-Unfortunately, Extensiphy requires some dependencies.
-You know what they say about not reinventing the wheel.
-There are multiple ways to install Extensiphy and handle dependencies.
-We'll walk through the basics of dependency and Extensiphy installation using two methods (docker and individual installations).

-Using Extensiphy is limited to Linux at the moment.
-Using Ubuntu will ensure the smoothest performance.
-If you want to use another distro or another flavor of Debian, you'll have to make sure you install analogous one-liners and all that.
-You have been warned.
-If you're not sure what this means, you'll want to stick to the Docker installation instructions but you might learn more about computing from reading the indicidual install program install instructions.

-[Dependencies](https://github.com/McTavishLab/extensiphy) (Links to separate programs you'll need to install can be found at the bottom of the Extensiphy readme):

 ## Command Line Basics and Installation Methods